Scott-Simmons/taxes-compare/server/methodology.md

 Once the [tax amount schedules](#peicewise-linear-income-tax-curves) are obtained, it becomes simple to:

-1. Efficiently [compute the tax amounts](#peicewise-linear-income-tax-curves) for a given income, or a range of incomes.
+1. Efficiently [compute the tax amounts](#peicewise-linear-income-tax-curves) for a given income, or for a range of incomes.
-1. Efficiently [compute effective tax rates](#effective-tax-rates-curves) for a given income, or a range of incomes.
+1. Efficiently [compute effective tax rates](#effective-tax-rates-curves) for a given income, or for a range of incomes.
 3. Efficiently [compute breakeven points](#breakeven-points) for two or more different progressive tax rates schedules.

 #### Marginal Tax Rates curves

 We start with data that characterises marginal tax rates as a function of income.
-This feels like the most natural way to represent a progressive tax rate scheme.
 Storing the schemes in this way makes the configuration easy to maintain.
-Most countries represent their progressive tax schedules with marginal rates, [for example New Zealand](https://www.ird.govt.nz/income-tax/income-tax-for-individuals/tax-codes-and-tax-rates-for-individuals/tax-rates-for-individuals)
+Most countries represent their progressive tax schedules with marginal rates.

 Example scheme:
 ```python